jjjj473/ggggg/README.md

 The resulting binary will be named `archbrowser`.

 ## Running
 Execute the binary and enter a URL in the address bar.
+The home page appears shortly after the main window shows.
+Any leading or trailing spaces in the address bar are ignored.
 If a URL does not include a protocol, `https://` will be prepended automatically.

 ## Notes
 This is a simple example and not a full-featured browser.
 It demonstrates how to block certain requests for privacy.
 Feel free to extend it further.